ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 adaptivity is that you don't just say `if (xbox)`.
 Instead you do an API-by-API check of whether a given API is present.

-* It might be nice to recognize `[PlatformSpecific]` on parameters.
-But maybe that's just getting altogether too fussy.
-We can't track it on locals, so tracking it on parameters might feel odd.

-* Currently you can have a `[PlatformSpecific]` method which handles, say, a button click.
-It will crash if you click the button on the wrong platform.
-We might wish to say that `[PlatformSpecific]` simply isn't allowed on *any* method which looks like a WinRT event handler.
-I don't know what the best solution is here.
-Maybe it's fine to do nothing.
-After all, the user has explicitly written `[PlatformSpecific]` in their code, and it's now their responsibility.

 Design decisions